Igor Cariús: Career

 Born in Cariús, Ceará, Igor started his senior career in 2012 with local side Iguatu, and helped the club to win the third division of the Campeonato Cearense.
 In 2014, he moved to Barbalha, but returned to Iguatu later in the year for the Copa Fares Lopes.

 In March 2015, after playing in the year's Cearense with Quixadá, Igor joined Coruripe.
 He signed for ASA for the 2016 Série C, where he was a regular starter.

 On 21 December 2016, Igor agreed to a contract with Paraná in the Série B. He also featured regularly at his new club before moving to fellow second division side CRB on 4 January 2019.

 On 9 February 2021, Igor signed a one-year deal with Série A side Atlético Goianiense.

 Personal life

-Igor's cousin Edson Cariús is also a footballer who plays as a football.
+Igor's cousin Edson Cariús is also a footballer who plays as a forward.
 Both played together at Iguatu in 2012, 2013 and 2014, Barbalha in 2014, Quixadá in 2015, Coruripe in 2015 and CRB in 2019.
+He was involved in the 2023 Brazilian football match-fixing scandal, but was absolved by the STJD on 1 June 2023.